The Scottish Government

 • Can submit new application without completing review process on previous application

-Creative Scotland programs (Scottish Government funded):
+Creative Scotland programmes (Scottish Government funded):

 • Can reapply after unsuccessful application